GoogleChrome/chrome-app-codelab/lab5_data/README.md

-# Manage Data
+# Lab 5 - Manage Data

-## You should also read
-[Manage Data](http://developer.chrome.com/apps/app_storage.html) in Chrome app docs

-## Save your TODOs in the cloud

 The sample from Lab 3 uses a static array of TODOs.
 Every time your app restarts, whatever you've changed is lost.
 In this section, we will save every change using [chrome.storage.sync](http://developer.chrome.com/trunk/apps/storage.html).
 This lets you store *small things* that automatically sync to the cloud if you are online and logged in to Chrome.
-If you are offline or unlogged, it saves locally and transparently: you don't have to handle the verification in your application.
+If you are offline or unlogged, it saves locally and transparently: you don't have to handle online check and offline fallback in your application.

+## You should also read
+[Manage Data](http://developer.chrome.com/apps/app_storage.html) in Chrome app docs

+## Save your TODOs in the cloud

 > Note: Chrome Sync Storage is not intended to be used as a generic database.
 There are several restrictions on the amount of information you can save, so it is more appropriate to save settings and other small chunks of data.